 Demonstrate an in depth knowledge of key aspects of the European reformation and the catholic response.

 Teaching and Learning Strategy

-Eight hour long seminars to discuss debates surrounding sixteenth century political history - and to discuss close analysis of individual texts.
+Eight hour long seminars to discuss the debates surrounding the religious history of the sixteenth century

 - Literacy - Proficiency in reading and writing through a variety of media